 In "Nemesis", after being attacked by the Temazi, Captain Pike, Spock and Dr. Boyce are forced to cooperate with Commander Kaaj and Virka so that they can all escape the Temazi homeworld.
 Kaaj's motivation for helping is that he will not allow anyone to rob him of the chance of killing Pike.

 The 'Dogs of War' arc for the Thundercats comic has Lion-O offer one of these to the Mutants and Mumm-Ra when the titular canines invade Third Earth.
 Of course things go awry when the bad guys betray their allies.
 Except they didn't, and it was Jackalman and Ma-Mutt who betrayed both groups to side with the War Dogs.
-Once freed, both Mumm-Ra and the Mutants are instrumental in taking down the invaders, with Mumm-Ra even opting for Villains Do The Dirty Work when Lion-O tries to reason with the Dogs' Alpha.
+Once freed, both Mumm-Ra and the Mutants are instrumental in taking down the invaders, with Mumm-Ra even opting for Bad Guys Do the Dirty Work when Lion-O tries to reason with the Dogs' Alpha.

 Rick and Morty (Oni): To defeat Doofus Jerry, Rick is forced to call the aid of the Citadel of Ricks.
 Unfortunately, this still doesn't work, and Doofus Jerry just defeats all of them.

 Issue 12 sees Zim and Dib accidentally slingshotted into a Bad Future where Zim has conquered the world.
 However, since the two Zims don't get along, the present day one teams up with Dib to defeat Emperor Zim and escape back to the past.